JSON Functions

 JREMAP

-The JREMAP function allows users to remap key and value properties of a JSON (JavaScript Object Notation) array of objects and returns an updated JSON array of objects with new key and value properties.
-Each key and value pair to be included in the output JSON array must be entered into the JREMAP function.
+The JREMAP function allows users to remap the text of the key properties of a JSON (JavaScript Object Notation) array of objects and returns an updated JSON array of objects with new key properties.
+The first parameter is a JSON array.
+Each pair of parameters, following the first parameter, list the key as seen in the JSON and then to what value the key's value should be remapped.

 JREMAP(<JSONArray>,<Parameter_1>,<RemapParameter_1>...<Parameter_N>,<RemapParameter_N>)